opensvc/docs.opensvc.com/source/howto.ha.rst

 Where:

 *   '-a': add open-ha service
-*   param#1: service name, align to OpenSVC is not required, advised anyway
+*   param#1: service name, align to OpenSVC is not required, advised anyway (15 characters maximum)
+*   param#2: OpenSVC service start/stop script
-*   param#2: primary node
+*   param#3: primary node
-*   param#3: secondary node
+*   param#4: secondary node
-*   param#4: service init script
+*   param#5: pre-launch checkup script

+  * this script is executed before starting the service.
+If its return code is anything else than 0, the service startup is aborted.
+It is often used to trigger the STONITH

 Startup
 -------